This article may contain compensated links. See our full disclosure here

 - Tsetse fly – large biting flies that inhabit much of tropical Africa

 Resources from Untold Italy

-- Learn more about the wonders of Italian food in Italian food facts and about the hidden gems of Italy and Umbria in Beautiful small towns in Italy
+- Find out more on the region in our Umbria guide and learn more about the wonders of Italian food in Italian food facts and about the hidden gems of Italy and Umbria in Beautiful small towns in Italy

 - Listen: to our other episodes on Umbria in Episode #065 Uncovering Umbrias towns and villages and Episode #019 Wine and wandering in Umbria